 JAPANESE BEETLE GRUB LAWN GRANULES

 The third priority deals with stopping the cycle.
 This is done by using a grub control product in the fall.
-One of the best is a product called MERIT.
+One of the best is a product called MAXXTHOR SG.
 It is both easy to apply and lasts a long time.
 Apply it with one of our GRANULE SPREADERS to get equal coverage around the yard.
 Remember, the grubs will be feeding through late fall and as the ground frosts they will simply move deep.
-Merit will penetrate the soil, kill active adults before they move deep and then stay in the soil throughout the winter.
-The following spring the Merit will still be active when adults rise back up.
+Maxxthor will penetrate the soil, kill active adults before they move deep and then stay in the soil throughout the winter.
+The following spring the Maxxthor will still be active when adults rise back up.
 Though the product is designed to last for the whole year, you will get much better results if you treat in the fall and then again in the spring.
 This insures you won’t have any break in the residual due to excessive water or other weather conditions.

 Spreaders: https://bugspray.com/equipment/spreaders/scatterbox-spreader